brahianrosswill/ComfyUI-geltz/README.md

 ---

+### Fast Sigma Shuffle (fss)

+Stabilizes diffusion inference with an `attn2` hook via `set_model_attn2_patch`.
+Derives a per-step progress `u` from `sigma` or step metadata, with a cyclic fallback when missing.
+Infers spatial `H×W` from metadata or token count for attention token grids.

+Builds three shift patterns per step and mixes rolled keys/values to create spatial permutations.
+Temperature-scales `q,k` by `u`, then nudges `k,v` toward the permutations with cosine gating, RMS-based scaling, norm preservation, and per-step caps.

+---

 ### Quantile Match Scaling (qms)

 Precise rescaling of CFG to prevent oversaturation.
 Does not affect original structure.
 Hooks pre-CFG and rescales the guidance g = cond − uncond by matching low, mid, and high frequency quantiles to the conditional.